The UK Standing Committee for Quality Assessment (UKSCQA) provides an arena for discussing UK-wide issues in which the OfS has an interest.

 Find more information on the UKSCQA website

-- coordinating work on degree standards, which includes developing training for external examiners, understanding new approaches to the calibration of standards, and supporting a sector-led project on effective degree algorithms
+- coordinating work on behalf of the sector on degree standards, which includes developing training for external examiners, understanding new approaches to the calibration of standards, and supporting a sector-led project on effective degree algorithms

-- coordinating a strategic approach to the UK sector’s international activities, including the review of transnational education.
+- coordinating discussion about the UK sector's international activities, including ensuring that approaches to the regulation of transnational education are understood by stakeholders.

 Degree standards project

-Advance HE is running a project which will compare degree standards across providers.
-It is also looking at maintaining degree standards over time.
-The work is being undertaken by Advance HE on behalf of the Office for Students, Higher Education Funding Council for Wales, and the Department for the Economy of Northern Ireland.
+Advance HE has recently completed a five-year project to compare degree standards across providers.
+It also looked at maintaining degree standards over time.
+The work was undertaken by Advance HE on behalf of the Office for Students, Higher Education Funding Council for Wales, and the Department for the Economy of Northern Ireland.

-The project is delivering training to strengthen the external examining system, which is one of the core methods for maintaining degree standards across the UK.
+The project delivered training to strengthen the external examining system, which is one of the core methods for maintaining degree standards across the UK.

-Advance HE is also working with a selection of subject associations and Professional, Statutory and Regulatory Bodies to explore ways of comparing standards by subject.
-This project started in 2016 and will continue until July 2021.
+Advance HE also worked with a selection of subject associations and Professional, Statutory and Regulatory Bodies to explore ways of comparing standards by subject.
+This project started in 2016 and concluded in 2021.

-The project is overseen by and receives its strategic direction from the UKSCQA.
+The project was overseen by and received its strategic direction from the UKSCQA.

 Read more about the degree standards project